 Cooking Time: 10 minutes

-- 2 tablespoons of raw cacao powder for dusting
+- 2 tablespoons raw cacao powder for dusting

-- 3 tablespoons of Dr. Mercola’s coconut oil, melted
+- 3 tablespoons Dr. Mercola’s coconut oil, melted

-- 2 tablespoons of Dr. Mercola’s raw honey or 1 tablespoon monk fruit sweetener
+- 2 tablespoons Dr. Mercola’s raw honey or 1 tablespoon monk fruit sweetener

 Serving Size: 12 truffles

 - In a mixing bowl, combine the melted coconut oil, avocado, honey and the stevia if you are using it.
 Use a hand mixer on medium speed to mix the ingredients until they reach a smooth consistency.

 - Gradually mix in 1 cup of raw cacao powder until it completely combines with the other ingredients.
 Place in the freezer for 10 minutes.